wfjvdham/padronElectoralChile/README.md

 ### Used

-`pasivos.csv` - Contains the names that can be connected with the meetings.
+`pasivos.csv` - Contains the names of the persons representing the autority in the meeting.

+`activos.csv` - This file has some difficulties when reading.
+After opening in excel and saving as a csv with a different formatting it works fine.
+It contains the names of the persons not representing the autorities in the meeting.

 `datosAudiencia.csv` - Contains the description of what was discussed in the meeting.
 This information is used to check if a meeting is sensitive or not.